-PROGRAM 02 - RESEARCH, CONT'D.
+PROGRAM 02 - RESEARCH

 Research is an essential component of UNMC and adds to the quality of both educational and patient care programs.
 Participation in biomedical and other health-related research provides the foundation for graduate degree and post-doctoral programs.
 The Eppley Institute for Research in Cancer and Allied Diseases is engaged in basic and applied research in mechanisms, causes, prevention, early diagnosis and treatment of cancer.
 The Munroe-Meyer Institute studies the causes, prevention and treatment of handicapping conditions in children, youth and adults.
-Additional specialized research centers including the Center for Advanced Surgical Technology, Center for Clinical and Translational Research, Center for Drug Delivery and Nanomedicine, Center for Environmental Health and Toxicology, Center for Neurodegenerative Disorders, Center for Research in Leukemia and Lymphoma, Nebraska Center for Cellular Signaling and Center for Integrative and Translational Neuroscience and Center for Substance Abuse Research
+Additional specialized research centers including the Center for Advanced Surgical Technology, Center for Clinical and Translational Research, Center for Drug Delivery and Nanomedicine, Center for Environmental Health and Toxicology, Center for Neurodegenerative Disorders, Center for Research in Leukemia and Lymphoma, Nebraska Center for Cellular Signaling and Center for Integrative and Translational Neuroscience, Center for Substance Abuse Research and the Global Center for Health Security.

 UNK is committed to research and scholarship designed to enhance its educational program.
 Recognizing that teaching and scholarship are inseparable, UNK aims to provide an environment that facilitates the recruitment of faculty committed to the advancement, integration, application and presentation of knowledge.
-Students at UNK have extensive opportunities to participate in research alongside faculty and are consistently well represented at the National Student Research Conference.
+The Office of Sponsored Programs and Research Development has significantly increased external funding for faculty research projects.
+Through a focused undergraduate research program and because of its emphasis on experimental learning, students at UNK participate in research alongside faculty, co-author published research papers, and are consistently represented at the National Student Research Conference.